Victoria in September: Discover the Spectacular Things to See and Do During Your Visit

 If you’re coming in September, you are in for a real treat with some of the best weather our region experiences; peak season is just behind us - it is busy but not overly crowded, there is still plenty of things to do and there is an abundance of fresh seafood and produce available to tantalize your taste buds.

-The first Monday in September is Labour Day and is a national statutory holiday that has its origins in the labour union movement.
+The first Monday in September is Labour Day - a national statutory holiday that has its origins in the labour union movement.
 Most shops and activities will still be open however they may operate on reduced hours.
-Banks and Provincial and Federal offices will all be closed
+Schools, banks, Provincial and Federal offices will all be closed

-With 69 scheduled arrivals in September, cruise ship season is still well underway.
-Although cruise season is typically starting to wind down in September, in 2022 Victoria will see 7 more stops than we saw in August.
+With 55 scheduled arrivals in September, cruise ship season is still well underway.
+Although cruise season is typically starting to wind down in September, in 2023 Victoria will see just one fewer ship than we saw in August.
 Victoria expects to welcome over 100,000 visitors throughout the month of September from the various cruise ships who will be in port between 4 and 16 hours each.

 Weather in September